Culture of Greece: Ancient Greece

-The first great ancient Greek civilisation were the Minoans, a Bronze Age Aegean civilization on Crete and other Aegean Islands, that flourished from c.
+The first great ancient Greek civilization were the Minoans, a Bronze Age Aegean civilization on Crete and other Aegean Islands, that flourished from c.
 3000 BC to c.
 1450 BC and, after a late period of decline, finally ended around 1100 BC during the early Greek Dark Ages.
-At the height of their power, they built architecture ranging from city houses and royal palaces.
-Exemplary of this construction was the palace of king Minos, located at Knossos, which was composed of two to three levels, had over 500 rooms and many terraces with porticos and stairs.
-The interior of this palace included monumental reception halls, vast apartments for the queen and bridesmaids, baths with complete sewage and drainage systems, food deposits, shops, theatres, sport arenas, and other amenities.
-The walls were built of polished marble or masonry that was covered with highly-decorated frescos.
-Besides the palace, on the island of Santorini, an entire Minoan city was discovered in 1967, called Akrotiri.
+At the height of their power, they built architecture ranging from city houses and Minoan palaces.
+Exemplary of this construction was the palace at Knossos, which was composed of two to three levels, had over 500 rooms, and many terraces with porticos and stairs.
+The interior of this palace included monumental reception halls, vast apartments for the queen and bridesmaids, bathtubs with complete sewage and drainage systems, food deposits, shops, theatres, sport arenas, and other amenities.
+The walls were built of high-quality masonry that was covered with highly decorated frescos.

 Later, the Mycenaean civilization erected palatial structures at Mycenae, Tiryns and Pylos.

 After the Greek Dark Ages, architecture developed into a style that, together with Roman, inspired Classical architecture and later Neoclassical.
 Examples of this style were their temples, such as the Parthenon and Erectheion which are both based in the Acropolis of Athens, and theatres.
 Both temples and theatres used a complex mix of optical illusions and balanced ratios.
 Classical Ancient Greek temples usually consist of a base with stairs at each edges (known as crepidoma), a cella (or naos) with a cult statue in it, columns, an entablature, and two pediments, one on the front side and another in the back.
 By the 4th century BC, Greek architects and stonemasons had developed a system of rules for all buildings known as the orders: the Doric, the Ionic, and the Corinthian.
 They are most easily recognised by their columns (especially by the capitals).
 The Doric column is stout and basic, the Ionic one is slimmer and has four scrolls (called volutes) at the corners of the capital, and the Corinthian column is just like the Ionic one, but the capital is completely different, being decorated with acanthus leafs and four scrolls.